 Upper Key Stage 2 – Years 5 and 6

 Welcome to the Upper School at Towers.
 We are proud of the amazing children that we teach and aim to support and develop each individual to achieve their full potential during their time with us.
 Our aim is to create happy, confident children who enjoy learning and develop positive relationships with others, children and adults alike.
 We reinforce our BUILD values on a daily basis - in class, around the school and during assemblies.

-Children are allowed to enter the building from 8.45am and our teaching day begins from 8.55am.
-Indeed, we encourage the children to arrive at school ready to enter the building when the doors open.
+Children are allowed to enter the building from 8.40am and just like the lower school [years 3 and 4] our amazing children are welcomed into class with the playing of music and 'early morning work' awaits them too.
+Our teaching day begins from 9am when gates are secure.
+Indeed, we encourage the children to arrive at school ready to enter the building when the gatesopen.
 This allows the children time to organise themselves and settle into the morning classroom routine quickly.
 We expect the children to enter their classrooms in a calm and motivated manner, ready to make an enthusiastic start to their day of learning aiming to achieve their best.